FinnE145/Lang3Website/docs/basics.md

 add(1, 2)                   #> The sum of 1 and 2 is 3

-add("apple", "banana")      #> When you concatonate apple and banana, you get applebanana
+add("apple", "banana")      #> When you concatenate apple and banana, you get applebanana

 add([1, 2], [3, 4])         #> When you combine [1, 2] and [3, 4], you get [1, 2, 3, 4]